 About the Multiple Marker Test

-For the screening, a sample of blood is drawn from the mother to
+For the multiple marker screening, a sample of blood is drawn from the mother to measure the levels of:

-estriol, which are produced by the placenta, and alpha-fetoprotein
+- estriol, which is made by the placenta and the fetus

 - the mother's age, weight, and ethnicity